Overview: Organization Suspense Accounts for Labor

 Organization Suspense Accounts (OSA) are holding accounts, set up for every department to account for payroll transaction errors.

-- Each department is mapped to a single OSA
+- Each department (Org) is mapped to a single OSA.

-- Every time a new Organization is created, the department must supply a PTA to be used for the OSA.
+- Every time a new Organization (Org) is created, as part of the Organization Code Hierarchy administered by the Budget Office, the department must supply a PTA to be used for the OSA.

 - An employee's suspense transactions are charged to the OSA associated with the department (Org) on the employee assignment (job) in PeopleSoft.

-- Distribution Adjustments are entered in Oracle Financials to clear OSA balances.
+- Distribution Adjustments are entered in Oracle Financials to clear OSA transactions.

-- All balances remaining in the OSA are cleared quarterly by the Systems and Reporting Operations team.
+- All transactions remaining in the OSA are cleared quarterly by the Systems and Reporting Operations team.

 Reasons Why Payroll Earnings Post to Organization Suspense Accounts

 - A Labor Schedule does not exist for an employee that should have one.
 This excludes students in the GFS systems and employees submitting timesheets.

 - Labor Schedule lines total less than 100%.
 The remaining earnings are booked to the suspense account.

 - The PTA listed on Labor Schedule was not valid when payroll was run.